kt474/ffwrapped-blog/posts/draft.md

 Other than Lamar Jackson, Josh Allen, and Joe Burrow who finished as quarterbacks 1 through 3, it's pretty easy to say that the rest of these quarterbacks were not exactly league winners.
 Managers who did not get one of these top 3 quarterbacks were likely saved by drafting Baker Mayfield (QB #4) or Jayden Daniels (QB #5) with a later pick.

 Lastly, there were 3 league winners bold enough to draft Mark Andrews with their first round pick.
-Considering Andrews was only the TE #5, winning a league with him as your first pick is incredibly impressive.
+These leagues may have had different scoring settings but considering Andrews was only the TE #5, winning a league with him as your first pick is still impressive.
 Looking forward to 2025, Brock Bowers may be the only TE worthy of a first round selection.

 ## Conclusion